Ahmad Lebai Sudin

-Dato' Haji Ahmad bin Lebai Sudin (born 11 November 1958) is a Malaysian politician who is currently the Bukit Lada (N9) assemblyman in the Kedah State Legislative Assembly.
+Ahmad bin Lebai Sudin (born 11 November 1958) is a Malaysian politician who has served as the Bukit Lada (N9) assemblyman in the Kedah State Legislative Assembly.
 Ahmad is a member of the United Malays National Organisation (UMNO) in Malaysia's ruling Barisan Nasional coalition.
 He holds degree with Honors in Sociology and Anthropology from University Malaya (class of 1982).
 Immediately after attending UM, Ahmad went to Malaysia National Institute of Public Administration (INTAN) and received his Diploma in Public Management (class of 1983).
 He has been praised for improving the quality of agriculture in Bukit Lada especially during his tenure as Exco Kedah in 1999.

 Early life

 Ahmad hails from Kampung Panchor, Pokok Sena, Kedah, Malaysia.
 He is the son of Hajah Yah binti Lebai Dahaman and Lebai Sudin bin Lebai Ahmad.
 His father found Kampong Panchor during the Japan invasion in Tanah Melayu.
 Both of his parents are from the local ulama's lineage, thus the name Lebai.
+He become head of UMNO Youth Kedah state in 1994, but he was replaced by his deputy Abd.
+Wahab Din in 1996.